 In each of these situations, I have had to phone all kinds of wingmen–a past piano teacher who loved my daughter, an aunt who had a similar experience growing up, a young adult in our church who had a cool connection with our child, and so many more.
 Sometimes I called new people I didn’t really know.
 I explained the situation asking if they could help, like a coach who ran his team differently or a ballet teacher who wasn’t so critical.
 Sometimes the diversion was to pull the child back from the world for a time and fill their time with family.
 Outdoors are great for helping you gain perspective.
+Plan a road trip for a change of scenery.
 Take your child fishing or on camping trips where they can be built up with praise from you, away from whatever was so disparaging.

 Diverting our kids when they are headed for trouble is a big part of training them up and takes a lot of time.
 But with a few wingmen, inspiration from the Lord and a lot of prayer–you can do it!